Auditory Processing Disorders

 Does your child have trouble hearing in noisy places?
-Say ‘huh’ or ‘what frequently?
-Have difficulty following directions?
+Say ‘huh’ or ‘what’ frequently?
+Have trouble with multi-step directions?
 Is your child struggling in school?
-If you answered yes, it is possible that an underlying Auditory Processing Disorder (APD) is the cause.
-An Auditory Processing Disorder is an inability to recognize, discriminate, and understand a spoken message especially in noisy environments.
+If you answered yes, an Auditory Processing Disorder (APD) may be the cause.
+An Auditory Processing Disorder is characterized as an inability to recognize, discriminate, and understand a spoken message especially in noisy environments.

-The ears are simply the vehicles for transmitting auditory information up to the brain.
-The central auditory system is responsible for many functions including filtering out background noise, decoding certain sounds, and processing the timing aspects of speech.
-Each one of these centers must work efficiently and quickly for the brain to properly process incoming auditory information.
-When one of these functions is compromised, it may result in increased difficulty processing auditory cues in absence of any hearing loss.
+The primary function of the ears is to transmit sound up to the brain.
+Different parts of the brain further refine these sound signals by filtering out background noise, decoding specific sounds, and encoding the timing aspects of speech.
+Each one of these processes must work quickly and efficiently for the brain to properly use incoming information.
+When one of these functions is compromised, the result may be difficulty with listening tasks despite no hearing loss.

-Auditory Processing Disorders have been documented in children and adult populations.
-It is a condition that may arise from genetic predisposition, aging of the central auditory system, neurologic disorders, Traumatic Brain Injuries/concussions, and a history of ear-related issues.
-This disorder can often coexist with other conditions including but not limited to speech and language delays, sensory-integration issues, Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), and Autism Spectrum Disorder (ASD).
+Auditory Processing Disorders may arise from genetic predisposition, aging of the central auditory system, neurologic disorders, traumatic brain injuries/concussions, and/or a history of ear-related issues.
+Auditory Processing Disorders may coincide with other conditions including but not limited to speech and language delay, sensory-integration issues, Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), and/or Autism Spectrum Disorder (ASD).